Lynne Cheney: National history standards

 In the early 1990s when heading the NEH, Cheney advocated voluntary national history standards for the nation's high school students and announced plans to create them.
 In 1994 shortly before the standards were to be released, Cheney, who was aghast at the results, wrote an opinion for The Wall Street Journal she titled The End of History, where she "set off a firestorm," according to Gary B. Nash who headed the standards effort.
 She found the new history standards to be insufficiently "celebratory".
 Cheney followed with another opinion, The End of History, Part II in 2015.
 As of the early 2020s, her reversal is still cited in the discussion and controversy surrounding The 1619 Project.

-Later career
+Second Lady of the United States (2001–2009)

+During her husband's first national campaign, Cheney spoke as the spouse of the vice presidential nominee at the 2000 Republican National Convention.

-As second lady, she repeatedly spoke out against violent and sexually explicit lyrics in popular music, including those of rapper Eminem, picking up on an issue that was originally made famous by former vice president Al Gore and his wife Tipper.
+As second lady, Cheney repeatedly spoke out against violent and sexually explicit lyrics in popular music, including those of rapper Eminem, picking up on an issue that was originally made famous by former vice president Al Gore and his wife Tipper.
 She also criticized video game developers for similar content.

 On an October 10, 2007, episode of The Daily Show, Cheney stated her opposition to a constitutional amendment banning same-sex marriage.
-Her daughter Mary is a lesbian and both Lynne Cheney and her husband Dick have publicly supported same-sex marriage during and after his vice presidency.
+Her daughter Mary is a lesbian and both Lynne Cheney and her husband Dick publicly supported same-sex marriage during and after his vice presidency.

+Subsequent activities (2009–present)

+Up to a June 2007 application deadline for interim appointment, and leading up to the 2008 special election, Cheney was considered a possible contender to complete the term of Craig L. Thomas as U.S. senator from Wyoming following his death in 2007.
+Cheney acknowledged in a 2015 interview that she had considered running for the senate seat.